Wahomethegeek/Wahomethegeek/README.md

 - 🌱 I’m currently learning **Java**

-- 👯 I’m looking to collaborate on **front-end and androind projects**
+- 👯 I’m looking to collaborate on **front-end and android projects**

 - 💬 Ask me about **android , React**